-The method was applied using the age data obtained by the slicing of the length frequency distributions of the landing and survey data.
+The method was applied using the age data obtained by the slicing of the length frequency distributions of the landing and, as tuning indices, MEDITS survey data.

-6.1.2 Scripts
+5.1.2 Scripts

 The rows related to the best run (shrinkage 2) are reported.